 Whether you are reselling the Mac, or just planning to continue to use the Mac and just wanted to do a clean install you will want to install a version of macOS.

-You should still be in macOS Utilities as per the steps above.
+You should still be in macOS Utilities in Recovery Mode as per the steps above.

 How to install an older version or downgrade macOS